Silence-GitHub/BBWebImage/README.md

 1. Downloads a high-resolution image
 2. Downsamples and crops it to match an expected maximum resolution and image view size
-3. Draws it with round corner, border and background color
+3. Draws it with rounded corner, border and background color
 4. Displays edited image after downloading and editing
 5. Displays a placeholder image before downloading
 6. Decodes image incrementally and displays it while downloading